-Andrew’s research interests include social and emotional learning, peer mentorship, existential therapy / philosophy, bibliotherapy, and curriculum design for school counselors.
+Andrew’s research interests include social and emotional learning, peer mentorship, existential therapy / philosophy, curriculum design for school counselors, and applied ethics in computer science.
 Andrew’s thesis examines how literature and philosophy can be used to nurture social and emotional learning through group counseling among high school students.
 He has also worked as a school counselor, teaching artist, and curriculum designer.